 You'll earn 2X miles per $1 spent on United purchases, dining (including eligible delivery services), at gas stations, office supply stores, and on local transit and commuting; 1X mile per $1 spent on all other purchases.

-The card does carry a $0 introductory annual fee for the first year, then $99., however, you're able to save up to $140 per round-trip with a free checked bag.
+The card does carry a $99 annual fee.
+You're able to save up to $140 per round-trip with a free checked bag.
 In addition, you can enjoy priority boarding privileges and have the opportunity for two one-time United ClubSM passes each year — Over $100 in value per year.

-Also, enjoy $100 annual United travel credit after 7 flight purchases of $100 or more.
+Also, enjoy $100 annual United travel credit after 7 United flight purchases of $100 or more.

 United MileagePlus Important Redemption Details

 Before we start discussing the best ways to redeem your MileagePlus miles, let’s go over some imPortant details about the redemption process:

 - You can book one-way and roundtrip awards.